GobblesGobbles

 SpaceX Static Fire Advances Starship Flight 10 — And NASA's Moon Plans With It

-The stakes are explicit: NASA has invested approximately $4 billion in Starship and selected it as the Human Landing System that will ferry astronauts from lunar orbit to the Moon's surface for Artemis III and beyond.
-The SLS rockets and Orion capsules being prepared at Kennedy Space Center handle the first leg of the trip — but without a certified Starship lander waiting in lunar orbit, none of it matters.
-Every engine test in Texas is, functionally, a Florida problem too.
+That test matters well beyond Texas.
+NASA has selected Starship as the Human Landing System that is supposed to carry astronauts from lunar orbit to the Moon's surface for Artemis III and later missions, with roughly $4 billion invested in that capability.
+The SLS rockets and Orion capsules prepared at Kennedy Space Center handle the first leg, but without a certified Starship lander waiting in lunar orbit, the architecture gets very wobbly very fast.

-Flight 10 isn't cleared yet.
-Following the loss of both vehicles during Flight 9, the FAA opened a mandatory mishap investigation.
-SpaceX cannot fly again until that inquiry closes and an updated launch license is secured.
-Industry projections point to a potential window in July 2025 — contingent on both hardware readiness and regulatory sign-off.
+Flight 10 still needs more than hardware confidence.
+After the Flight 9 vehicle losses, the FAA opened a mishap investigation, and SpaceX cannot fly Flight 10 until that inquiry is closed and its launch license is updated.
+Industry projections in the source pointed to a possible July 2025 window, contingent on testing and regulatory clearance.

 Source: Space Coast Defense